-The deep plantar passes between the heads of the first dorsal interosseus and unites with the lateral plantar artery.
+The deep plantar artery passes between the heads of the first dorsal interosseus muscle and unites with the lateral plantar artery.
 The first dorsal metatarsal divides into two arteries in the first web space and passes deep to the tendon of extensor hallucis longus.

-This is an important vessel for assessing peripheral blood flow particularly in diabetics and those with existing vascular disease.
-The Dorsalis pedis descends to supply the tarsals as well as the dorsal part of the metatarsals.
+The dorsalis pedis artery is an important vessel for assessing peripheral blood flow particularly in diabetics and those with existing vascular disease.
+The dorsalis pedis descends to supply the tarsals as well as the dorsal part of the metatarsals.
 Next it dives deeper into the foot and anastomoses with the lateral plantar artery to form the deep plantar arch.

 The other division of the popliteal artery is the posterior tibial artery.
-This courses in the posterior compartment of the leg and supplies the posterior muscles and structures e.g. Achilles tendon, gastrocnemius muscles, the deep posterior muscles i.e. flexor halluces longus, flexor digitorum longus and tibialis posterior.
+This courses in the posterior compartment of the leg and supplies the posterior muscles and structures, such as the achilles tendon, gastrocnemius muscles, the deep posterior muscles i.e. flexor halluces longus, flexor digitorum longus and tibialis posterior muscle.

 When the posterior tibial descends it eventually passes behind the medial malleolus along with a number of other structures.
 An acronym for remembering these structures is: 'Tom Dick And a Very Nervous Harry', from closest to the medial malleolus to furthest away.
 The structures these words denote are the: